LonamiWebs/Telethon/readthedocs/quick-references/faq.rst

 Telegram may also ban virtual (VoIP) phone numbers, as again, they're likely to be used for spam.

+More recently (year 2023 onwards), Telegram has started putting a lot more measures to prevent spam (with even additions such as anonymous participants in groups or the inability to fetch group members at all).
+This means some of the anti-spam measures have gotten more aggressive.

+The recommendation has usually been to use the library only on well-established accounts (and not an account you just created), and to not perform actions that could be seen as abuse.
+Telegram decides what those actions are, and they're free to change how they operate at any time.

 If you want to check if your account has been limited, simply send a private message to `@SpamBot`_ through Telegram itself.